Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments: Some preliminary results

-In this section, we present useful results on the asymptotic distributions of $\htu$ under stratified randomization \citep{Liu2019} and stratified rerandomization \citep{Wang2020rerandomization}, respectively.
-The maximum second moment condition used in this section is weaker than the bounded fourth moment condition in the main text.
+In this section, we review some useful results on the asymptotic distributions of $\htu$ under stratified randomization \citep{Liu2019} and stratified rerandomization \citep{Wang2020rerandomization}, respectively.
+The maximum second moment condition (Conditions~\ref{cond:1} and \ref{cond:3}) used in this section is weaker than the bounded fourth moment condition (Condition~\ref{cond:moment-X}) used in the main text.

 \begin{condition} The maximum block-specific squared distance of the potential outcomes satisfies $n^{-1} \max_{m=1,\dots,M} \max_{i \in [m]}\left\{Y_i(z) - \bym{z}\right\}^2 \rightarrow 0,$ for $z = 0,1$. \end{condition}